pocteo/dapp-k8s/README.md

 3. Import an account provided by ganache :

-If you started ganache with `ganache-cli`command, each time you start ganache you need to import the private in metamask to connect to one of 10 accounts that ganache instance gives you.
-This is why it's recommended to start ganache with you mnemonic .
+If you started ganache with `ganache-cli`command, each time you start ganache you need to import the private key in metamask to connect to one of 10 accounts that ganache instance gives you.
+This is why it's recommended to start ganache with your mnemonic .

 ## Step 4.
 Compile & Deploy Election Smart Contract

+Contracts Deployment in ethereum network is done through an ethereum transaction. `Ethereum transaction` must have sender and reciever.
+The sender of the transaction is known as the owner of the contract .
+This is why we should configure `Truffle framework` to use our private key in creating an `Ethereum transaction` to deploy the smart contract.

+To do that, you only have to create a file named `secret` in the root of the project and put your mnemonic inside it.

+Fees will be automatically taken from the wallet that `truffle` is configured to use.

 ```
 $ cd dapp-k8s